Rash499/global_event_intelligence/README.md

 Passwords are stored as scrypt hashes; session tokens are stored as hashes.
 Email verification and password recovery are not currently included.

+Events are retained for seven days based on their event time.
+Expired events and their likes, comments, and article links are purged when the backend starts and then every minute while it is running.
+The event dashboard refreshes its feed every minute so removed events disappear automatically.

 ## 4. Seed demo data

 The backend has demo events so the UI works immediately.